 - 1. In the TruClient sidebar, click the Record icon (O \(\cdot \)). - 2.
 In the TruClient browser, navigate to the login form and log in to the application. - 3.
-At the point where you would enter an authentication code, click the Stop icon (\Box) in the TruClient sidebar. - 4.
-In the TruClient sidebar, click the Add Step icon (Step).
-The Steps box opens. - 5.
+At the point where you would enter an authentication code, click the Stop icon (\Box) in the TruClient sidebar. - 5.
 In the Functions tab, click and drag the Generic Object Action step to the recorded steps, and drop it after the last recorded step.
 Configure the step as follows: - a.
 In the step, click Choose an object. - b.
 In the TruClient browser, select the TOTP text box (or field). - c.
 In the Generic Object Action step, expand the Step and select Type Time-based One-time Password from the Action list.